StegenX/philosophers/README.md

 - Add CLI flag for verbose mode.
 - Colored output distinguishing states.
 - Statistical summary at end (avg time between meals).

-No license specified.
-Consider adding an MIT or BSD license if you want to permit reuse.